Inequality in Sao Paulo, Brazil between the favela of Paraisopolis and the apartment buildings of Morumbi.

 Brazil is undoubtedly one of the most fascinating countries on the planet.

-It's diverse: the racial makeup of the average Brazilian ranges from European to African to Indigenous to Asian (São Paulo actually has the world's largest Japanese population outside of Japan).
+For starters, it's huge: Over 211 million people and the fifth biggest country by area.
+It's diverse: the racial makeup of the average Brazilian ranges from European to African to Indigenous to Asian (São Paulo for example has the world's largest Japanese population outside of Japan).
 It's got incredible cultural, religious, and culinary heritage that are both traditional and new.

 It's instantly recognizable: the Amazon rainforest, the beaches, the Carnival are all here, and they are truly larger than life.
 Better than those, though, is the warmth and welcoming of Brazilian people.
 In most countries, this might be said as a platitude without really meaning it, but in Brazil it is absolutely true.
 The people are really incredible.

 It's the democratic country with the highest concentration of income in the top 1 per cent.
 Millions of people live in slums in plain sight of affluent mansions and beaches, or are forgotten altogether.
 Crime and corruption exist side by side with law and order, and journalists, politicians, and activists are killed defending human and environmental rights.
-And the problem of inequality in Brazil is getting worse.
+And the problem of inequality in Brazil is getting worse

 In the early 2000s the story in Brazil was mixed.
 Much like in other parts of the world, the middle class shrank as production and technical jobs moved offshore (mainly to Asia) and processes became automated.
 This resulted in gains for the poorest and for the rich, but a relative sinking of the middle class, a broad trend not dissimilar to the USA.
 This actually resulted in Brazil's Gini coefficient dropping during the period 2000-2015.